 In addition to macronutrients, citrus trees also need micronutrients.
 These are vital for tree health.
 These micronutrients include zinc, iron and manganese.

-Bug and Pest Control to Keep Your Citrus Growing
+Bug and Pest Control to Keep Your Citrus Tree Growing

 Like any living thing, plants are susceptible to diseases and pests.
 Citrus trees are no different.